mediaev/creativeportscatalogue/content/chapters/tool_2.md

 ## The Idea and Organisation

 The idea of Pitching for a Better Baltic Sea was to develop transnational cross-sectoral collaborations in the Baltic Sea Region within the creative industries.
-This was achieved by designing an integrated experience (pitching contest, training event, B2B program) that built on existing CCI-support[^1] frameworks (involving CCI support organisations and cultural institutes).
+This was achieved by designing an integrated experience (pitching contest, training event, B2B program) that built on existing CCI-support frameworks (involving CCI support organisations and cultural institutes).

 There were two Pitching for a Better Baltic Sea events; one was a completely “analogue” event in 2019 and one digital event in 2020.